tildeio/route-recognizer/README.md

 `route-recognizer` is a lightweight JavaScript library that can be used as the recognizer for a more comprehensive router system.

-In keeping with the Unix philosophy, is a modular library that does one thing and does it well.
+In keeping with the Unix philosophy, it is a modular library that does one thing and does it well.

 # Usage